Ramudi48/Ramudi48/README.md

 ---

-- 🌱 I am currently enrolled in Software Engineering at the University of Westminster
+- 🌱 I am currently enrolled in Software Engineering at the University of Westminster.

 - 👀 I’m interested in Coding and Problem Solving